 Instructors: Numerous research faculty of the department.
 Research topics vary with instructor.
-Frequency Offered: Every semester

-Prerequisites: Admission to the department's Honors In The Major Program (see pages 27 and 28) Typical Format: Varies with instructor
+Prerequisites: Admission to the department's Honors In The Major Program (see pages 29 and 30)

+Typical Format: Varies with instructor

 Lab Topic: Honors work in the major offers a unique opportunity for undergraduates to perform research at the undergraduate level.
 Students participate in a supervised research problem and the production of a paper (thesis) describing the results of that work.